FREE SHIPPING Orders $99+ FREE GIFT $75+

-At least one clinical trial has shown that jojoba oil can help keep acne at bay.
+There has been at least one clinical trial to show that jojoba oil for skin can help keep acne at bay.
 And it’s a two-pronged solution: on one hand, jojoba is a natural antimicrobial and anti-inflammatory, so it can work to kill acne bacteria and calm inflammation.

 Multiple studies show that jojoba is effective at enhancing the absorption of topical drugs and active ingredients.
-In other words, it helps actives work better.
-This, in part, has to do with the fact that jojoba oil can penetrate into the deepest layers of the skin - and it can take actives - like glycolic acid and antioxidants - along for the ride.
+In other words, it helps the active ingredients work better.
+This, in part, has to do with the fact that jojoba oil can penetrate the deepest layers of the skin - and it can take actives - like glycolic acid and antioxidants - along for the ride.

-The benefits don’t stop with the skin.
-Jojoba oil also makes an amazing treatment for dry hair or an irritated scalp.
+Jojoba oil benefits don’t stop with the skin.
+It also makes an amazing treatment for dry hair or an irritated scalp.

 Even better?
-It doesn’t weigh hair down like thicker oils like olive oil or coconut oil.
-We recommend that you start by adding a few drops of jojoba to your favorite conditioner or leave-in treatment.
-Alternatively, you can make a DIY mask beforeyou shampoo and condition.
+It doesn’t weigh hair down like thicker oils, like olive oil or coconut oil.
+We recommend you start by adding a few drops of jojoba to your favorite conditioner or a leave-in treatment.
+Alternatively, you can make a DIY mask before you shampoo and condition.

 Plus, it can offset and balance ingredients that would otherwise be too thick for the skin.
 For example, almond oil is super beneficial for the skin, but it can often seem thick and overbearing on its own.
 When you mix it with jojoba, it sinks in more quickly and effectively.

-Jojoba can also help fade acne scars and hyperpigmentation.
-This has to do with both the moisturizingeffects and the antioxidant componentsof jojoba oil - particularly vitamin E. That said, jojoba won’t break down thicker scar tissue, so don’t expect a miracle worker here.
+The benefits of jojoba oil for face skin include fade acne scars and hyperpigmentation.
+This has to do with both the moisturizing effects and the antioxidant components of jojoba oil - particularly vitamin E. That said, jojoba won’t break down thicker scar tissue, so don’t expect a miracle worker here.

-Even though you’ve probably seen it everywhere, you may not have truly looked into the benefits of jojoba oil.
+Even though you’ve probably seen it everywhere, you may not have truly looked into jojoba oil benefits for the skin.
 Now that you know a little more, you may start to prioritize this superstar - and under the radar - ingredient.